-1. The market is resilient

-No matter how awful things may look on a particular day or during a particular week, stocks have always gone up over time and have always more than made back their losses.

-2. You have goals

 Aren't you invested for the long haul, working toward a big goal down the road — namely, a comfortable retirement?
-The worst thing is to go off track by ditching investments just because Wall Street is having a bad day.
+The worst thing is to go off track by ditching investments just because Wall Street has a bad day.

 The best approach is to not look at your battered balances and keep your hands off your portfolio.
 Think about using a robo-advisor like Betterment or Blooom that will automatically adjust your investments in the face of changing market conditions.

 3. Market downturns are great times to buy

-And don't be wary of taking on new investments while the overall market is in the tank.
-If you set your sights on good, profitable companies, you should do just fine.
+Don't be wary of taking on new investments while the overall market is in the tank, but do be careful not to go all-in on any one stock.

 # Current page

 1. The market is resilient

 No matter how awful things may look on a particular day or during a particular week, stocks have always more than made back their losses.